 2] Check your Host File

-Windows uses a HOST file which is first checked when it wants to resolve Website to IP address.
+Windows uses a HOST file which is first checked when it wants to resolve the website to IP address.
 If by any chance, this host file has been modified by a malware, it will redirect to a malicious website which will look like the original website but on a different IP address, and without a proper SSL certificate.
-Make sure to remove any instance of the website in that file and save.
+Make sure to remove any instance of the website in that file and save it.

 3] Use Google Public DNS